 Some might think you must be mad heading to a festival with your family especially if you have small kids but, in reality, it’s not as crazy as you might think.
-Ireland is bursting with family festivals, full of activities to keep them entertained and fill up those long summer days.
-Here’s my 12 Top Tips for Going to a Family Festival:
+Most festivals nowadays cater well for children, offering fun activities to keep them entertained while you can enjoy some of your favourite music.

 #1.
 Ear Defenders